esmelillywhite/websiteESRC/README.md

 # Editting this website

-* Always fetch origin on GitHub desktop to make sure you have the most uptodate version
+* Always fetch origin on GitHub desktop to make sure you have the most uptodate version- pull changes.
 * Let others know you're working on changes, so that no ones changes get overridden.
-* Directly edit the website pages on RStudio, in the top left hand box.
+* Open LabJournalWebsite (the RStudio file) to make the changes directly to the web pages.
-* Once you've made your changes, knit the file.
+* Once you've made your changes to the web pages in RStudio, knit the file.
 * If you're happy with the preview, click on build website in the build tap on the top right hand box.
 * Once this is done, close RStudio, and go to GitHub Desktop.
 * On the left hand column, the changes made should automatically be detected.